Codesai/website/README.md

 7. You may access the local website at `localhost:4000`
 8. Start coding and jekyll will automatically build after you save changes

-If you experience problems with jekyll automatic builds you can start another terminal, navigate to the jekyll site folder and run `jekyll build` on demand.
+If you experience problems with jekyll automatic builds you can start another terminal, navigate to the jekyll site folder and run `jekyll build` on demand...